rishabh1729/chat-application/README.md

 ### Running the project
 To run the Spring Boot application, run the command: `mvn spring-boot:run`

----
 ## Frontend
 - Angular Project
 - **Dependencies:** Angular Material, sockjs-client, stompjs
 - Stomp Client is used to connect to web-socket endpoint, subscribe to message broker, and send messages.
 - Each user listens to 2 message brokers:
-	- `/chatroom/public`: to get public message
+	- `/chatroom/public`: to get public messages
 	- `/user/{username}/private`: to get private messages
 - Each user uses 2 backend APIs :
 	- `/app/message/`: to send message to public chatroom